NOTSBA Jam Q&A

 Q. When are your jams, how much do they cost, and where are they held?

 A. See this month’s schedule for dates and times.
-We currently hold our recurring jams in these locations:
+We currently holding recurring jams in this location only:

 - Buchanan Log House at 2910 Elm Hill Pike in Donelson

 A. There is an informal “jam etiquette” that is followed, and newcomers are encouraged and offered help and support.
 Participants sit in a circle and take turns selecting tunes to be played by the group.
 The person who selected the tune indicates – usually by raising a foot – when the tune will stop; typically, a tune will be played through 4 or 5 times.
 Depending on the number of people in the group, each person might have the opportunity to select 2 or 3 tunes to play.
 We have a list of tunes we play most often that can be used for reference (see button below).

 Q. Do you play other types of music, like Folk, Bluegrass, Celtic, etc?

 A. Many Bluegrass songs have their roots in old-time music, and many Celtic tunes have evolved into Old-Time tunes, so there is inevitably some sharing and crossover.
 The focus in NOTSBA is, however, on Old-Time string band tunes, a specific separate genre from Celtic or Bluegrass, played in ensemble format.
 Ensemble format means that the melody instruments all play the melody line together with no solos.

 Q. Do you sing songs as well as play tunes?

 A. We may occasionally sing a song or two, but most of our old-time music is instrumental played in string band format.